 - Two passport sized photographs, one of which has been endorsed as a true likeness

 - Basic disclosure certificate of criminal convictions which is less than one month old.
 If the certificate is older than this your application will be rejected or you will have to obtain a new disclosure check.

 - Licensing qualification certificate.
-There are currently six accredited personal licence qualifications.
+Please follow the link below for accredited personal licence qualification providers.
 You will need to undertake one of these courses to become a personal licence holder:

 Please note that the national certificate for licensees is not an accredited qualification.

 If you have any current convictions for any relevant or foreign offences, then we must notify the Chief Officer of Police.
 If the police make no objections within the statutory 14 day period, we will grant your licence.